Migrating information about COF purchases and payment card tokens

 While ecommpay charges no fees for such migration, certain fees may be charged by the acquirer providing the target information.
 Besides, migration is only possible if the acquirer supports such a capability and if other conditions are met (described further).
 If you have any questions about the organisation of data migration to ecommpay from other acquirers or in reverse, contact the ecommpay account manager.

-After all the necessary information has been migrated to the ecommpay payment platform and its correctness has been confirmed by the merchant, the target COF purchases and tokens can be used for making various actions supported in the platform: performing series of debits within COF purchases (details), managing these debits (details), processing purchases and payouts with the help of tokens (details), performing payment cards verification (details), and so on.
+After all the necessary data has been migrated to the ecommpay payment platform and its correctness has been confirmed by the merchant, the target COF purchases and tokens can be used for making various actions supported in the platform: performing series of debits within COF purchases (details), managing these debits (details), processing purchases and payouts with the help of tokens (details), performing payment cards verification (details), and so on.
 Along with that, all information about payments processed by using the migrated details can be obtained via the Dashboard interface (in the Payments section, with the information about all payments, and the Subscriptions section, with the information about regular purchases), the Data API, and the Gate API.

 • card tokens specified in the token parameter